mohammadmansour200/execute_spleeter/README.md

-`execute_spleeter` is a small Python script that wraps around Deezer's Spleeter library, allowing you to easily create an executable binary for removing instruments from media files.
+`execute_spleeter` is a small Python script that wraps around lite-spleeter library, allowing you to easily create an executable binary for removing instruments from media files.
 This makes it ideal for backend servers, desktop applications, or any environment where you want to avoid installing Python.

 ## Features

-• Standalone Executable: Run Spleeter without needing a Python installation.
+• Standalone Executable: Run lite-spleeter without needing a Python installation.

 • Easy Integration: Suitable for backend servers and desktop applications.